March 24, 2017 by Anna Peters

 This survey will help companies help you

 Transitioning from college student to employee is tough.
 If you don’t have much experience in the “real” world, it is hard to imagine what is expected of you.
 Increasingly, companies recognize that their people are their greatest asset and they want to help entry-level employees make that transition during the training and onboarding process.
-However, without vital feedback from Gen Z job seekers, your new employer (meaning, the Human Resources manager, your supervisor or the CEO) won’t know what you expect.
+However, without vital feedback from Millennial and Gen Z job seekers, your new employer (meaning, the Human Resources manager, your supervisor or the CEO) won’t know what you expect.
 If they don’t understand how to welcome your generation into the workforce, or develop your skills, there will be culture shock and disappointment on both sides.

 After compiling survey results from respondents like you, The WorkPlace Group and its constituents plan to share the findings with employers as they plan their college recruitment and onboarding processes.
 They will publish the results in an e-book, in various news articles, and at conferences and webinars.